 Limitations

-All said and done, there are many limitations that are outside the control of any organizations including market and competitor behavior, consumer perceptions, external stakeholder objectives as well as rapid innovations.
-Those and many other factors that shape the overall perceived and real “business environment” that will inherently have an influence on the outcome of any business related project.
-Hence it is vital to account and plan for certain margin of error that will dictate changes, adjustments and pivots.
+All said and done, there are many limitations outside the control of any organization.
+These include market and competitor behavior.
+Consumer perceptions, external stakeholder objectives, and rapid innovations also play a role.
+Those and many other factors shape the overall perceived and real “business environment”.
+They will inherently influence the outcome of any business-related project.
+Hence, it is vital to account for and plan for a certain margin of error.
+This margin dictates changes, adjustments, and pivots.

 Expectations Management

-Though a stable tool of business management, expectations management is one of THE most important yet clearly underutilized component of scaling and growth projects.
-Drawing on the idea that there are inherently many more unknowns in those projects that can lead to limitations, it is extremely vital to utilize both the theoretical and practical aspects of expectations management theory.
+Though a stable tool of business management, expectations management is one of THE most important components of scaling and growth projects.
+Yet, it is clearly underutilized.
+Drawing on the idea that there are inherently many more unknowns in those projects, it is extremely vital to utilize both theoretical aspects.
+Practical aspects of expectations management theory should also be used.

 Diminishing Returns

-Growth is NOT unlimited nor is Scaling.
+Growth is NOT unlimited, nor is scaling.
 Contrary to the belief that there is no ceiling to expand and grow, the reality is much different.
-As mentioned previously, the sheer fact that are many components outside the influence of an organization, it is rather logical to see why there are real life limitations.
-Hence it is extremely important to start off those growths and scaling projects with reasonable outlook and goals.
+As mentioned previously, many components are outside the influence of an organization.
+This makes it logical to see why there are real-life limitations.
+Hence, it is extremely important to start those growth and scaling projects with a reasonable outlook and goals.

 Business Process Engineering (Reengineering)

 When limitations and expectations management are accepted and implemented, process engineering and reengineering become indispensable.
-In line with other component, business process management, engineering and reengineering have an even more outsized role when it comes to scaling and growth in order to address and accommodate both the limitations and expectations management.
+In line with other components, business process management, engineering, and reengineering have an even more outsized role.
+This is especially true for scaling and growth to address and accommodate both the limitations and expectations of management.

 Business Philosophy

-It is safe to assume that virtually no two businesses are alike: starting by the initial founder that sets and shapes the organizational culture to how the company behaves in any given situation.
-Hence, all the previously discussed components have to be flexible and adaptive in a way that syncs with the overall organizational philosophy.
+It is safe to assume that virtually no two businesses are alike.
+This uniqueness starts with the initial founder who sets and shapes the organizational culture.
+The company’s behavior in any given situation also differentiates businesses.
+Hence, all the previously discussed components have to be flexible.
+They must be adaptive in a way that syncs with the overall organizational philosophy.

 Communication

-All previously discussed components will have substantially less real and perceived value if the stakeholder and team members are not in the loop as in not only participate in planning but also be included in updates and results.
-Granted there may be some compartmentalization necessary to avoid information overload and/or streamlining of effective decision making; however, the information flow MUST be a “two-way street”.
-By facilitating a lean but flexible information channel that allows for updates and results to work its way to stakeholders as well as allowing the stakeholder’s feedback to flow back to the appropriate members the feedback loop will become one of THE most important tools in growing and/or scaling a project successfully.
+All previously discussed components will have less real and perceived value if stakeholders and team members are not in the loop.
+It is not only crucial for them to participate in planning but also to be included in updates and results.
+Granted, there may be some compartmentalization necessary.
+This avoids information overload and/or streamlines effective decision-making.
+However, the information flow MUST be a “two-way street”.
+By facilitating a lean but flexible information channel, updates and results work their way to stakeholders.
+It also allows stakeholders’ feedback to flow back to the appropriate members.
+Consequently, the feedback loop will become one of THE most important tools in growing and/or scaling a project successfully.

 Bottom Line